-3. Lunch at Ave Maria Purisima
+3. Mendoza wine tours: Lunch at Ave Maria Purisima

-I didn’t realise I started the tour at 9:00 am and I was famished by the time we got to the last stop: Bodega Ave Maria Purisima.
+I didn’t realize I started the tour at 9:00 am and I was famished by the time we got to the last stop: Bodega Ave Maria Purisima.
 I am going to be really honest — I couldn’t wait to grab the food while listening to the beautiful tour guide (Dibe) who told me that this is one of the oldest wineries in Mendoza (100+ years old).

 How they were able to maintain the property is a mystery.
 I was able to see how they still do things manually but they were able to develop new machines to help in speeding the process.